tomtominator/Toms-Lathe-and-Saw/index.md

 ### Bending
 The best spoons are bent to give them a more natural feel.
 Every utensil has a small bend, which makes a bigger difference than you would expect.
 Spoons that are completely straight feel completely foreign in the hand.
 However, most spoons for cooking are straight so this step isn't a must.
 <img src="HeatingSpoon.jpg" width="225" height="300">
+This strange contraption boils water.
+The steam rises up and heats the fibers in the wood of the spoon.

 <img src="BendingSpoon.jpg" width="200" height="300">
+Once the fibers of the wood are heated and able to move past each other the spoon is bent in a vice.
+It must be held in this shape until the heated fibers fully dry which usually takes about 1-2 days.

 <img src="BentSpoon.jpg" width="300" height="200">
+The finished product is permenetly bent.
+With a little recoil, the shape the spoon was in the vice remains.
+The more the fibers were originally heated the less recoil occurs.

 ## Finished Spoons